mikependon/RepoDB/RepoDb.Docs/limitations.md

 Notice, the column Age is a computed column.

-As mentioned above, RepoDb will work if you are to use any of the GET operations.
+As mentioned above, RepoDB will work if you are to use any of the GET operations.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))